 Linux is an open-sourced operating system geared toward users wanting fast, efficient performance.
 One thing to note about Linux is that it comes in over a dozen of versions.
 To be installed on Chrome OS notebooks, you will need to download the Linux Ubuntu version.

-Cloud storage Alternatives
+Google Cloud Storage Alternatives

 This mega-storage service is one of the best known Google Drive alternatives.
 It offers computer users a desktop folder that links to your cloud account.
 To upload your data, all you have to do is drop your content into the folder.
 Once it is in the folder, Dropbox automatically transfers it to the cloud, ready to share.